AzamRahmatM/Tiktok-Bulk-Downloader/README.md

 ### Motivation

 During my internship, I was tasked with archiving **2,800+** corporate TikTok videos for our sales portfolio.
 Existing tools crashed after a few hundred downloads and offered no way to scrape thousands of links reliably.
-Rather than manually click each video, I wrote a tiny browser script to **auto-scroll**, **collect every URL**, and **export** them to CSV—and it, along with my downloader, saved over 200 hours of work.
+Rather than manually click each video, I wrote a tiny browser script to **auto-scroll**, **collect every URL**, and **export** them to CSV, and it, along with my downloader, saved over 200 hours of work.

 ### How it works